 66. What is the mechanism of action for Accolate?

-67. What disease can Cromolyn be used for treatment?
+67. What disease can Cromolyn be used to treat?

-68. What percent solution does the ampoule or vial of cromolyn sodium contain 20 mg or mL of aqueous solution?
+68. What percent solution does an ampoule or vial of cromolyn sodium contain (20 mg/mL of aqueous solution)?

-69. What suggestion should be given if it is determined that extubation is not possible due to glottis swelling that can be given immediately to aid in the extubation process?
+69. What suggestion should be given if extubation is delayed due to glottis swelling?

-70. What age can Omalizumab (Xolair) be given to children?
+70. What age can Omalizumab (Xolair) be prescribed for children?

 12 years of age or older.